 That’s what the Dutch artist Aliki van der Kruijs asked herself.

 The result is a concept in which rainfall is recorded on textile, called ‘Made by Rain’, where she developed her own technique: pluviagraphy.
 Following this technique, the textiles form a collection of weather data: a growing collection of weather imprinted on textile from different times and locations around the world.

 My research started after I inherited twelve calendars from my grandfather.
-On these calendars he described the weather, every single day of every year.
-After my grandfathers example, I started to map the atmosphere.
-Only whereas he wrote it down, I looked for a way to do it visual.
+On these calendars, he described the weather, every single day of every year.
+After my grandfather’s example, I started to map the atmosphere.
+Only whereas he wrote it down, I looked for a way to do it visually.

-In order to imprint rain I developed a new printing technique I call ‘pluviagraphy’.
-By use of a film of ink on textile that is sensitive to water, I is able to transfer rain precipitation onto textiles.
+In order to imprint rain, I developed a new printing technique I call ‘pluviagraphy’.
+By use of a film of ink on textile that is sensitive to water, I am able to transfer rain precipitation onto textiles.
 The textiles form a collection of weather data: visual recordings of a drizzle day or heavy rainfall, imprinted in textile.
-It results in unique cloths that are given their actual precipitation data of location, time and weather conditions.
+It results in unique clothes that are given their actual precipitation data of location, time and weather conditions.
 This makes that I consider the pieces as ‘documents’ framing a specific event.

 Featured Photo:© Femke Hoekstra | Second and Third Photo: Lonneke van der Palen.